Welcome to Year 5!

-Throughout the half term, the children will be investigating the period of history when the Vikings raided and then invaded the British Isles (CE 793 – 1066).
-This will build upon their previous learning in Y3 and Y4 where they studied the Prehistoric and Roman periods.
-They will consider why the Vikings, like the Romans, thought it was necessary to come to England and why, despite being defeated on numerous occasions, they continued to invade various parts of the British Isles before conquering it in 1066.
-They will also consider what life would have been like for those people already living in the British Isles, what they did to defend themselves and finally what happened to allow these two communities of people to live in peace.
-Through Thrive, we will explore how we can feel OK about being different, allowing the children to develop as confident individuals.
-We will consider how throughout history, people who were different to others often created great change in the world and, without them, the modern world would not exist as we know it today.
-As historians, the children will use a range of resources to learn about the Viking period, which will enable them to write their own Viking narratives.
-They will also create Norse artwork and Viking longboats which, at the end of the project, they will display in their Viking museum experience for parents to view.
+Throughout the half term, the children investigated the period of history when the Vikings raided and then invaded the British Isles (CE 793 – 1066).
+This built upon their previous learning in Y3 and Y4 where they studied the Prehistoric and Roman periods.
+They considered why the Vikings, like the Romans, thought it was necessary to come to England and why, despite being defeated on numerous occasions, they continued to invade various parts of the British Isles before conquering it in 1066.
+They also considered what life would have been like for those people already living in the British Isles, what they did to defend themselves and finally what happened to allow these two communities of people to live in peace.
+Through Thrive, they explored how we can feel OK about being different, allowing the children to develop as confident individuals.
+We considered how throughout history, people who were different to others often created great change in the world and, without them, the modern world would not exist as we know it today.
+As historians, the children used a range of resources to learn about the Viking period, which enabled them to write their own Viking narratives.
+They also created Norse artwork and Viking longboats which, at the end of the project, they displayed in their Viking museum experience for others to view.

 Spring 2: Arizona